 - Strategy 7: Breaks

-Picture rehearsal is an instructional strategy that uses the repeated practice of a sequence of behaviors to teach appropriate or socially desirable behaviors.
-The sequence is introduced to the child in the form of pictures and an accompanying script.
+Social scripts are “an instructional strategy that uses the repeated practice of a sequence of behaviors to teach appropriate or socially desirable behaviors”.

 - Video modeling

 - Power cards

 What Are Social Scripts Used For?